 Underneath is an example of output faster than and after a docker rename command.

-docker rename output.
+docker rename output.13. docker commit

 This command signifies that you’ll create new images after changes to a container’s information.
 This is necessary because it lets you debug a container using an interactive shell.